dbierer/php-class-notes/php-i-jun-2022.md

       * Run file system check
       * Run anything else that looks like it will repair the file system
       * Select "Resume Normal Boot"
+  * It might also be simple monitor/resolution issue.
+Try getting out of "scaled mode" and see if that works.
+Or switch monitors if available.
   * If all else fails, erase the VM and all files and rebuild using `vagrant up`

 ### ZendPHP instructions